 Traffic: Drive traffic to a specific webpage.

 Video Views: Show your video to a large audience to increase brand awareness.

 Step 3: Define your audience

 One you’ve selected the type of ad you want to run you now need to establish the audience you want to market to.
 This step is extremely important for the success of your campaigns.
-The audience for your ad can be customized based on all the following demographics:
+The audience for your ad can be customised based on all the following demographics:

-In addition, with the Connections setting, you can choose advanced targeting, which lets you include or exclude people who are connected to certain pages, apps, or events.
+In addition, with the connections setting, you can choose advanced targeting, which lets you include or exclude people who are connected to certain pages, apps, or events.
 You can also further customize your targeting using custom audiences to retarget people who have already interacted with your business.

 Here you can see the potential reach of people who may view your ad and a breakdown of estimated daily results, based on similar campaigns.

 Once you’ve selected your target audience, you need to select how much you would like to spend on the ad.
 It’s important to remember that this figure represents the maximum amount of money you want to spend.
 You can also set your budget to either Daily or Lifetime.
 The former is the average that you’ll spend every day whilst the latter is the maximum that you’ll spend during the entirety of your advert set.